 Dr Kee Ong, Monash IVF, Personal correspondence, 2016.

-Krigstein M, and Sacks G. Prednisolone for repeated implantation failure associated with high natural killer cell levels.
+Krigstein M, and Sacks G. Oral immune suppressants for repeated implantation failure associated with high natural killer cell levels.
 Journal of Obstetrics and Gynaecology, 2012.

 Moffett A, Shreeve N, Reply: First do no harm: continuing the uterine NK cell debate.
 Human Reproduction, 2016.